carlton355/DclLowLatency/README.md

 ### What's New

 We are working on:
-- We are continuting to build test scenes.
+- We are gathering feedback from testers and the dev team.

 What we completed recently
 - All the main tests are now passing.